-An organization of volunteers that provides competitive and performance levels of baseball to city of Calgary and area athletes, ages 12-18+.
-In 2013 we added the Senior level of ball for players 19 and older who want to continue to play competitive baseball in a men's league.
+An organization of volunteers that provides competitive and performance levels of baseball to the City of Calgary and area athletes, ages 12-18+.
+In 2013 we added the Senior level of baseball for players 19 and older who want to continue to play competitive baseball in a men's league.

 A member of Baseball Alberta and Baseball Canada - The feeder system for Team Alberta's and Team Canada's men's and women's teams.